 John J. Farmer, Jr.

 John Farmer became dean of Rutgers School of Law–Newark in July 2009.
-He is currently on leave of absence while serving as Senior Vice President and University Counsel.
+From April 2013 until June 30, 2014 he was on a leave of absence to serve as Senior Vice President and University Counsel.

 - National Security Law